top of page

 INDIVIDUALIZED EDUCATION PLAN (IEP) REVIEW

-• Previous and/or projected IEP data/levels if the IEP is being revised (vs. an initial/first-time IEP).
+• Previous and/or projected IEP data/levels if the IEP is being revised (vs. an initial/first-time IEP)

-• Any (other) concerns addressed by parent(s)
+• Any other concerns addressed by you as the parent(s) not cited by teachers or therapy clinicians.

-If you have any concerns about your child’s IEP there's no reason to continue feeling concerned; contact WORDS ARE WINGS® today to schedule a free consultation to address
+If you have any concerns about your child’s Individualized Education Plan (IEP) please contact WORDS ARE WINGS® to schedule a free consultation to address pressing questions and determine whether a formal review of the Individualized Education Plan (IEP) is warranted.

 Anchor 1